Eteri Tutberidze: Personal life

 Eteri Georgievna Tutberidze was born 24 February 1974 in Moscow.
 The youngest of five children, she is half-Georgian, a quarter Russian, and a quarter Armenian.
 Her mother was a senior engineer at the Ministry of Agricultural Construction and her father worked at the Likhachev plant's foundry and as a taxi driver.

-Tutberidze studied at the Academy of Physical Education in Malakhovka and received a degree in choreography from the Institute of Contemporary Art.
+Tutberidze studied at the Academy of Physical Education in Malakhovka and has received a degree in choreography from the Institute of Contemporary Art.
 During her six years in the United States, she lived in Oklahoma City, Cincinnati, Los Angeles, and San Antonio.
 Her daughter, Diana, was born on 16 January 2003 in Las Vegas.
 Diana was coached by her mother as a single skater until 2016 when, at the insistence of her mother, she opted for ice dance.

 Skating career

 Tutberidze began skating at the age of four and a half, guided by Evgenia Zelikova and then Edouard Pliner.
 After sustaining a spinal fracture and growing 22 cm, she switched from singles to ice dancing.
 She was coached by Lidia Kabanova for two years and then joined Elena Tchaikovskaya, who paired her with Vyacheslav Chichekin.
 After briefly training under Natalia Linichuk, Tutberidze switched to Gennady Akkerman, her coach for the next three years.
 She skated with Alexei Kiliakov until he emigrated to the United States.

 During the 1991–1992 season, Tutberidze trained under Tatiana Tarasova before deciding to perform in ice shows.
 Appearing as an adagio pair skater with Nikolai Apter, she toured with Ice Capades for several years.

 She worked in ice shows in the US for six years in the 1990s, including in Oklahoma at the time of the 1995 Oklahoma City bombing, for which she received compensation as a survivor.